The devices are organized in 4 main configuration categories:

 In addition, the following dashboards are available:

-- Tech Data: 0D design parameters of experimental tokamaks and stellarators/heliontrons in operation or under construction.
+- Tech Data: 0D design parameters of tokamaks and stellarators/heliotrons in operation, under construction or planned, with experimental and demonstration designs.

 - Country Stats: Number of fusion devices per country, per design, status and configuration.

 - Org Stats: Number of fusion devices per organization, per design, status and configuration.

 - FECs IDX: Number of first authorship papers submitted at FEC2006–2020 per country and per track; and total number of papers per FEC and per track.
 Categories are: EX - Magnetic Fusion Experiments; TH - Magnetic Fusion Theory and Modelling; TECH - Fusion Energy Technology; IFE - Inertial Fusion Energy; IAC - Innovative and Alternative Fusion Concepts; OV - Overview.

 - Click on the icon at the bottom of the map to reset the filters.